 - Identify needs, ensure current safety, and arrange for or provide protective services to alleviate or prevent future maltreatment or self-neglect.

-- Work with Texas communities to grant funds for programs and initiatives designed to prevent child abuse, neglect, delinquency, running away, and truancy.
+- Work with Texas communities to grant funds for programs and initiatives designed to promote positive outcomes for children, youth, families, and communities.

-- Develop and maintain a statewide inventory of prevention programs aimed at preventing child maltreatment and juvenile delinquency.
+- Develop and maintain a statewide inventory of programs to prevent risk factors that lead to child maltreatment or other childhood adversities.

-- Collaborate with other agencies and community-based organizations to develop, a comprehensive and unified approach to deliver prevention services in effort to avoid fragmentation and duplication of services.
+- Collaborate with other agencies and community-based organizations to develop a comprehensive, unified, community-driven, evidence-based approach to deliver prevention services in order to align efforts using a public health framework that addresses known risk and protective factors leading to child maltreatment.

 We commit to providing high quality services in a professional and ethical manner.
 In order to do so, we will: